What is a good pension pot to have by retirement?

 • What are my goals during retirement?

 Answering these questions will help lead you to the right pension fund.
-Set that goal, but then break it down to more manageable pieces.
-For example, you can say ‘I want to save $1 million for retirement,’ but then break it down into achievable goals regarding how much you’ll save each month or year.
+Set that goal, but then break it down into more manageable pieces.
+For example, you can say, ‘I want to save $1 million for retirement,’ but then break it down into achievable goals regarding how much you’ll save each month or year.

 What is a good pension pot to have by retirement?

-Once you’ve figured out what is a good pension pot to have by retirement, your next step is to figure out how much you can afford to put in your pension fund.
+Once you’ve figured out a good pension pot by retirement, your next step is determining how much you can afford to put in your pension fund.

 At the very least, contribute as much to your 401K as your employer will match.
 For example, if your employer matches dollar-for-dollar up to 3% of your salary and you make $75,000, contribute at least $2,250 in that account to get the ‘free’ $2,250 contribution.

-You can use a retirement calculator to determine how much you should save too.
+You can use a retirement calculator to determine how much you should save.
 Most retirement calculators ask for your age, pre-tax income, and current savings.
-You can then play around with the deposit amounts to see how close you’ll be to reaching your necessary retirement goal (the minimum required to keep up the same lifestyle).
+You can then play around with the deposit amounts to see how close you’ll reach your necessary retirement goal (the minimum required to keep up the same lifestyle).

 How can you Contribute to your Pension Fund?

-You have many options to contribute to your pension fund and we recommend you take advantage of all of them.
+You have many options to contribute to your pension fund, and we recommend you take advantage of them.

 Employer-Sponsored Retirement Account

-Take advantage of your employer-sponsored retirement account especially if they offer an employer match.
+Take advantage of your employer-sponsored retirement account, especially if they offer an employer match.
 Even if they don’t, think of it as disciplined savings.
-Your contributions are automatically deducted from your paycheck so there’s no chance of spending the money before you have a chance to save it.
+Your contributions are automatically deducted from your paycheck, so there’s no chance of spending the money before you can save it.

 Individual Retirement Accounts